ethereumjs/ethereumjs-monorepo/packages/trie/examples/merkle_patricia_trees/README.md

 const node1 = await trie.findPath(Buffer.from('testKey')) // We retrieve the node at the "branching" off of the keys console.log('Node: ', node1.node) // A branch node!

-console.log('Node value: ', node1.node._value) // The branch node's value, in this case an empty buffer since the key "testValue" isn't assigned a value
+console.log('Node value: ', node1.node._value) // The branch node's value, in this case an empty byte array since the key "testValue" isn't assigned a value

 // RESULT
 Node:  BranchNode {